Sara Allgood: Early life

 She had seven siblings, one of whom was fellow actress Maire O'Neill, although the two were later reportedly estranged.
 A brother, Tom, became a Roman Catholic priest, who took the religious name of "Father Vincent".

 After her father's death when she was a young girl, her mother returned to work as a furniture trader.
-Allgood began work as soon as she was able, apprenticed to a French polisher near her mother's workplace who sold high quality antique and modern furniture from their warerooms at 19 and 20 Bachelor's Walk, Dublin, and who also operated as cabinet-makers, upholsterers, valuers, house agents, and auctioneers.
+Allgood began work as soon as she was able, apprenticed to a French polisher near her mother's workplace who sold high quality antique and modern furniture from their warerooms at 19 and 20 Bachelors Walk, Dublin, and who also operated as cabinet-makers, upholsterers, valuers, house agents, and auctioneers.

 Career

 Allgood joined the Irish nationalist Daughters of Ireland, where she first began to study drama under the direction of Maud Gonne and William Fay.
 She began her acting career at the Abbey Theatre and was in the opening of the Irish National Theatre Society.
 Her first big role was in December 1904 at the opening of Lady Gregory's Spreading the News.
-By 1905 she was a full-time actress, touring England and North America.
+By 1905, she was a full-time actress, touring England and North America.

 In 1915, Allgood was cast as the lead in J. Hartley Manners' comedy Peg o' My Heart which toured Australia and New Zealand in 1916.
 She played the lead role opposite her Peg o' My Heart co-star and then-husband Gerald Henson in J. A. Lipman's 1918 silent film Just Peggy, shot in Sydney.
 After his death and her return to Ireland, she continued to perform at the Abbey Theatre.
-Her most memorable performance was in Seán O'Casey's Juno and the Paycock in 1923.
+Allgood toured with the Arts League of Service touring company in 1923-24.
+Her most memorable performance was in Seán O'Casey's Juno and the Paycock in 1924.
 She won acclaim in London when she played Bessie Burgess in O'Casey's The Plough and the Stars in 1926.

 Allgood was frequently featured in early Hitchcock films, such as Blackmail (1929), Juno and the Paycock (1930), and Sabotage (1936).
 She had a significant role in Storm in a Teacup (1937).

 After many successful theatre tours of America, she pursued a film career.
 She was nominated for a Best Supporting Actress Academy Award for her role as Beth Morgan in the 1941 film How Green Was My Valley.
 She had memorable roles in the 1941 retelling of Dr. Jekyll and Mr. Hyde, It Happened in Flatbush (1942), Jane Eyre (1943), The Lodger (1944), The Keys of the Kingdom (1944), The Spiral Staircase (1946), The Fabulous Dorseys (1947), and the original Cheaper by the Dozen (1950).